Marine engineers operate, service and repair engines, and mechanical and electronic equipment on ships and boats.

-If you have a National Certificate in Mechanical Engineering (Level 4) or equivalent, this can reduce your qualifying time to become a Maritime Engineer Class 3, 4 or 5.
+If you have a National Certificate in Mechanical Engineering (Level 4) or equivalent, this can reduce your qualifying time to become a Marine Engineer Class 3, 4 or 5.

 The Royal New Zealand Navy also offers training for marine engineers.

 - Maritime New Zealand website - list of approved training providers

-- Maritime New Zealand website - information about maritime engineering qualifications
+- Maritime New Zealand website - marine engineers' certificates

-- Defence Careers website - information on marine engineer officer training
+- Defence Careers website - marine engineer officer training